-WWII Secret Operations
+WWII Secret Operations on the Dorset Coast

 Southern England was a hive of activity in the run up to D-Day in WWII.
 Visit the key preparation areas used to plan the operations, as well as the testing site for Barnes Wallis’ bouncing bomb.
 Staying at the wonderful West Lulworth House, engage with like-minded guests about the secrets and perils of WWII.

 - Rotal Signals Museum, Blandford